 a set or determined time plan (train schedule, class schedule, etc.)

-set plans/appointments that have been agreed upon for the near future
+set plans/arrangements that have been agreed upon for the near future